PatrickJonak/FinanceApp/README.md

    ARG TARGETARCH
    WORKDIR /source

-   # ORIGINAL CODE:
    # Copy project file and restore as distinct layers
-   # COPY --link *.csproj .
+   COPY --link *.csproj .
-   # RUN dotnet restore -a $TARGETARCH
+   RUN dotnet restore -a $TARGETARCH
-   #

    # Copy source code and publish app
-   #COPY --link . .
-   #RUN dotnet publish -a $TARGETARCH -o /app # --no-restore

-   # UPDATED CODE:
+   # Removed `--no-restore` flag from `dotnet publish`
-   # NOTE: The ORIGINAL CODE breaks when defining an alternative platform using buildx.
+   # Ensures the dependencies are built correctly when using an alternative platform with buildx.
-   # To solve this, copy the entire source directory and publish the application in a single step.
-   # This ensures a clean restore and publish that's correctly targeted.
-   # The `dotnet publish` command automatically performs a restore if it's needed.
-   # The `dotnet restore` command automatically downloads and rebuilds declared dependencies from the `.csproj` file."
    COPY --link . .
-   RUN dotnet publish -a $TARGETARCH -o /app # --no-restore
+   RUN dotnet publish -a $TARGETARCH -o /app

    # Runtime stage
    # Use the smaller ASP.NET runtime image for the final stage.